oracle-quickstart/oke-transcoder/README.md

     kubectl -n delete pod "name of api-sever pod"

-  A new nginx container will be created and it will use the updated certificate
+  A new nginx container will be automatically created and it will use the updated certificate

 # REST API documentation
   [Transcoder REST API documentation](https://github.com/mprestin77/oci-oke-transcoder/blob/master/Transcoder%20REST%20API%20documentation.pdf)